-For the purpose of this document, the term "workgroup" refers to any Class One Workgroup, which is defined in 2SSB 5793 as:
+Any Class One Workgroup, which is defined in 2SSB 5793 as:

 "Any part-time board, commission, council, committee, or other similar group which is established by the executive, legislative, or judicial branch to participate in state government and which functions primarily in an advisory, coordinating, or planning capacity shall be identified as a class one group.
 Unless otherwise identified in law, all newly formed and existing groups are a class one group."